brandonsu2/cse15l-lab-reports/report5/report.md

 ## Part 1
 **The Student Post**

-I'm having trouble getting my ArrayExamples class to pass a test care I wrote.
+I'm having trouble getting my ArrayExamples class to pass a test case I wrote.
 I'm not too sure if my test case is wrong or my averageWithoutLowest function is wrong, but I'm leaning towards my function.
 When passing the double array {1, 1, 5, 6, 7}, I expect the average to be 6.0 as 1 is the minimum value of the array and should be excluded but my actual value is 9.0.
 This number doesn't make sense as I create a new variable to account for the number of times lowest appears and remove it from the average calculation.
 Thank you for your help.
 Error output:
 ![symptom](symptom.png)
 Test method: